jbaurick/wordlesolver/README.md

 This is the inital commit based on those numbers.
 The goal here is to share what I started with those I boasted to and then try to further optimize to solve for 100% of the words in the answer list with fewer guesses than right now.

 # Setup
-None so far, unsing only standard python.
+None so far, using only standard python.

 # Description
 A brute force algorithm that attempts to solve wordle by reducing the possible solution set then attempting to pick the next guess from that set.
 The reduce method exludes words that cannot be a valid solution.
 The next guess method attempts to pick the next word which provides the most possible data to further improve the reduce.